Gauravmupase09/RAG-APP-PHASE1/README.md

-# 📘 RAG-APP — Chat With Your Documents
+# 📘 RAG-APP-PHASE1 — Chat With Your Documents

 RAG-APP is a complete Retrieval-Augmented Generation system where users can upload documents (PDF, DOCX, TXT), process them, and instantly chat with their content using LLMs — along with accurate, clickable citations.